Actindo-AG/Documentation/OfferCookbook/01_Introduction.md

 2. *PIM product saved*: to initiate your process every time a product is changed and saved

 You can add several triggers to a workflow.

-[comment]: <> (Laut SW stimmt das nicht! -> Check mit Oli und ggf.
-Info in Workflows korrigieren!
-Bear in mind that the triggers work as a priority list, that is, a list of items arranged in descending order based on their priority.
-Therefore, the correct order of the triggers is crucial, as the system goes through the triggers in the order they are listed, starting from the top, and stops checking them as soon as a matching trigger is found.
-That means that the triggers must be organized from specific to general to cover all possible relevant cases.)

 #### Prerequisites